scottpedia/TpoExtractor/README.md

 The repo was recovered from deletion a few weeks ago by me with the intention to include this in my university application.
 So unfortunately, all the assets in the previous releases are lost.
 I plan to use my spare time to do some renovations to this project(cleaning up the code, re-generate the assets, update the README...).

 Honestly, I do not expect this project to be somewhat helpful...
 Very few people have passed by.
-But I did help out one of my frieds' girl friend who needed this material.
+But I did help out one of my friends' girl friend who needed this material.

 Index
 =====